Caucasian moose

-The Caucasian moose, also known as the Caucasian elk (Alces alces caucasicus) is an extinct subspecies of moose found in the Caucasus Mountains of Eastern Europe and Asia Minor, in modern-day European Russia, Armenia, Azerbaijan, Georgia, and eastern Turkey.
+The Caucasian moose, also known as the Caucasian elk (Alces alces caucasicus) is an extinct subspecies of moose found in the Black Sea and the Caucasus Mountains of Eastern Europe and Asia Minor, in modern-day European Russia, Armenia, Azerbaijan, Georgia, and eastern Turkey and north and west Iran.

+Taxonomy

+The subspecies was first described by Nikolay Kuzmich Vereshchagin in 1955.
+In 1999, Danilkin questioned whether they were sufficiently distinct from A. a. alces to merit a separate subspecies.

 Extinction

 The subspecies was quite common until the mid-19th century, when populations began to decrease due to overhunting.
 It became extinct sometime in the beginning of the 20th century.

 Predators

-Among its predators were Asiatic lions, Persian leopards, Asiatic cheetahs, Eurasian brown bears, steppe wolves and the Caspian tiger.
-Eurasian lynxes may have preyed on calves.
+Among its likely predators were the Anatolian or Persian leopard (also called the Caucasus leopard), Asiatic black bear, Eurasian brown bear, steppe wolves, the Asiatic lion (now restricted to India's Gir Forest) and the now-extinct Caspian tiger; The Eurasian lynx, golden eagles and the Asiatic cheetah—now restricted to Iran—all may have occasionally preyed on calves.